-This is going to be an organized new year, remember?
+This is going to be an organized New Year, remember?
 You don't need them all (if you did, they wouldn't be there.)
-Donate these to your neighborhood shelter.
+Donate these to your neighborhood homeless shelter.

-I know.
-Getting organized was already on your list, anyway.
-But we all still need a friendly nudge to get things going the right way.
-The perfect time is now - a new year ahead; and you've downsized.
+An organized New Year was already on your list, anyway.
+But we all need a friendly nudge to jumpstart organization.
+The perfect time is now - a new year ahead, and you've downsized.
 You've got a little room.
 Now you can finally put everything where it belongs.

 Now that you've decluttered, organized, and downsized, cleaning should be a breeze.
 Often, clutter is what really makes cleaning hard.

-Invariably, there is still a pile of stuff left in the hall - stuff that didn't belong in the living room in the first place.
-I return these to their proper homes.
+Invariably, there is still a pile of stuff left in the hall - stuff that didn't belong in the living room in the first place; my daughter's CD player, my son's book, my coffee cup, old newspapers, etc. I return these to their proper homes.
 And voila!
-One room is ready!
-Repeat the process in all your other rooms.
+One room is ready.

-We not only ricochet through the house as we clean.
+We not only ricochet throughout the house as we clean.
 We ricochet through life just as madly and inefficiently.

 Allow everyone in the family a maximum of three hobbies, not to exceed three commitments (practices, meetings, etc.) per week.
 If you have more than two kids, the limit might be two hobbies.
 That means Brittany can do ballet and theater - but not cello.